-Finland has outsourced the submission of the Schengen visa applications to VFS Global on April 5, 2018.
+Finland has outsourced the submission of Schengen visa applications to VFS Global.

-Please visit VFS Global web page.
+Please visit visa.finland.eu for more information.
 An appointment is mandatory.

 A Schengen visa is an entry permit for a short, temporary stay for less than 90 days within a 180-day period.
-A Schengen visa issued by one of the Schengen countries allows a person to travel within the whole Schengen area.
-Applying for a visa does not guarantee issuance.
-A visa issued by a Schengen country permits free movement within the Schengen area, unless otherwise stated on the visa sticker.
-A visa does not provide an automatic right to entry and thus visa holders are requested to present proof that they meet the entry requirements at the external border.
+A visa issued by one of the Schengen countries allows free movement within the Schengen area, unless otherwise stated on the visa sticker.
+Submitting a visa application does not guarantee a visa will be granted.
+A visa does not provide an automatic right of entry and thus visa holders are requested to present proof that they meet the entry requirements at the external border.

 Schengen member states are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 Great Britain, Ireland, Croatia, Cyprus, Bulgaria and Romania have not signed the Schengen contract.